stacks-network/stacks-core/README.md

 Another way to run `blockstack-core` is through docker.
 We provide per-commit image builds of this repository that are [available on quay.io](https://quay.io/repository/blockstack/blockstack-core?tab=tags).

 The common workflow for running in docker is to `--fast_sync` a `blockstack-core` node's data to a location on the host and then start up a container on top of that data.
 You will need at least ~5GB of disk to run each instance.
-There is a sample implementation of running the `blockstack-core` and `blockstack api` components in the [`tools/docker`](/tools/docker) folder.
+There is a sample implementation of running `blockstack-core` in the [`tools/docker`](/tools/docker) folder.
 The instructions below show how to use that implementation:

 ```shell
 # Clone the repo and navigate to the tools/docker dir: